Quantum harmonic free energies for biomolecules and nanomaterials: Theory

 Within the above scheme, there are two sources of error.
 The first is from the order of the Lanczos quadrature, $m$.
 This vanishes when $m$ is greater than or equal to the matrix dimension.
 The second is the sampling error, which decreases like $1/\sqrt{n}$ for $n$ random vectors.
 For a quadrature order of $m$ and $n$ samples, the cost of the method is equal to $O(mn)$ gradient calculations.
 To reduce the statistical error, we use a form of correlated sampling.
 For the absolute thermodynamic quantities computed for the diamond nanocrystals we employ a high-level quantum mechanical approach as well as a cheaper low-level method (for example, a force-field, or semi-empirical quantum-mechanical approach) where the exact computation of the harmonic thermodynamic quantity $X_\text{low}$ is possible.
-Then, the free energy contribution for the high-level method is obtained as
+Then, the free energy contribution for the high-level method is obtained as \begin{linenomath*}

-where $\Delta$ is computed by applying the stochastic Lanczos quadrature to the difference of high-level and low-level methods.
-In the case of protein(P)-ligand(L) binding, we are interested in the difference between the holo (ligand-bound) state and the apo (ligand-free) state, i.e.
+\end{linenomath*} where $\Delta$ is computed by applying the stochastic Lanczos quadrature to the difference of high-level and low-level methods.
+In the case of protein(P)-ligand(L) binding, we are interested in the difference between the holo (ligand-bound) state and the apo (ligand-free) state, i.e. \begin{linenomath*}

-where $X_\text{bind}$ represents the ligand binding free energy, enthalpy, entropy, etc. In this case, we perform correlated sampling by using the same random vectors in the stochastic Lanczos treatment of the P+L, P, L systems (zeroing out elements for P and L respectively).
+\end{linenomath*} where $X_\text{bind}$ represents the ligand binding free energy, enthalpy, entropy, etc. In this case, we perform correlated sampling by using the same random vectors in the stochastic Lanczos treatment of the P+L, P, L systems (zeroing out elements for P and L respectively).
+No additional low-level method is involved in ligand-binding calculations.